RnRukon/Blog-Writers/README.md

 Live side : (https://blog-writers.netlify.app/).

 # Technology:
-full-stack website using React, firebase, react router, node, express, mongodb ,ChatEngin etc.
+full-stack website using React,Redux firebase, react router, node, express, mongodb ,ChatEngin etc.

 1. user can Blog post in website.
 2. user can comment and like in blog post.